Anantahari Mitra: Early life

-Anantahari, the son of Ramlal Mitra, was born in Begampur village, Chuadanga District in British India.
+Anantahari, the son of Ramlal Mitra, was born in Baaganchra village, Shantipur, Nadia District in British India.
 He received a student scholarship and went to Chattagram.
-After passing the entrance exam, Mitra entered in Bangabasi College to study I.Sc.

-Mitra' family was from Joshor.
-One of his younger brothers, K.D.
-Mitra, was also an independence fighter who fought against British forces.
-One of his uncles who was in police informed them that the British had passed a "shoot on sight" order for K.D Mitra along with his some of associates.
-Therefore, he moved to Banaras with his family.
-He went on to join the post and telegram department.
-Currently, Mitra's family lives in Allahabad.
+After his Matriculation from Mymensingh, he shifted to Bangabasi College, Calcutta, for further studies.

 Revolutionary activities

-While studying in college in 1921 Mitra joined the non-cooperation movement.
+In the wake of the Non-cooperation movement, Anantahari left his studies and became a whole-time Congress worker, spinning Charkha, weaving and selling khaddar, and agitating for the boycott of foreign goods.
 After that Mitra, met with nationalist revolutionary poet Bijaylal Chattopadhyay and came to Krishnanagar, Nadia where he met with leaders of the Indian National Congress.
 In 1924, Mitra actively took part in revolutionary freedom struggle and left for Daksineswar.
 Police raided his residence at Daksineswar on 10 November 1925 and arrested Mitra along with other activists.
 He was sent to prison in 1926 for his connection with the Daksineswar Conspiracy Case.

 Death

-Mitra and his partners killed Bhupen Chatterjee, an infamous deputy superintendent of police of the Intelligence Branch because he spied on prisoners.
+Mitra and his partners killed Bhupen Chatterjee, an infamous deputy superintendent of police of the Intelligence Branch because he frequently met revolutionary prisoners to exact information.
 For this, Mitra was sentenced to death.
 On 28 September 1926, Mitra and Pramod Ranjan Choudhury were hanged at Alipore Jail, Kolkata.